-The DMI design workshops were organized by me and Johnny (PhD student at CIRMMT).
-This event was the first one that we managed with the students of Prof. Marceloʼs MUMT 620 “Gestural Control of Sound Synthesis” class.
+In summer 2018, Johnny (PhD student at CIRMMT) and I managed a DMI design thinking workshop with the students of Prof. Marceloʼs MUMT 620 “Gestural Control of Sound Synthesis” class.
 The students in the class are music technology Masters students who already possess a great deal of knowledge in the realm of DMI technologies and design.

 The workshop was adapted from the “Making Magic Machines” workshops developed by Kristina Andersen and used in a variety of design contexts including workshops for developing new DMIs.
-The methodology used here varied in the second half of the session, as we used the workshop activities to generate tangible design elements that could be used in future.
-As a RA , my responsibilities included collecting and analyzing students' feedback and presenting the findings to the team.
+The methodology used here varied in the second half of the session, as we used the workshop activities to generate tangible design elements that could be used in the future.
+As a research assistant, my responsibilities included collecting and analyzing students' feedback and presenting the findings to the team.

 Activity #1: “Draw the music”

-The first activity was for the participants to consider the music they make, or wish to make, and draw it with black marker on an index card.
+The first activity was for the participants to consider the music they make, or wish to make, and draw it with a black marker on an index card.
 The activity lasted 2 minutes.

 Activity #2: Non-Functional Prototyping (NFP)